Fun bootcamp warm ups are crucial to the success of your group fitness business for many reasons.

 In this article, we will look at what makes a good warm up and showcase one of our favourite warm ups to inspire you for your own.

-What is the Best Warm Up for Boot Camp?
+What Are the Best Bootcamp Warm Ups?

 A good warm up can set the tone for an entire session, so it is particularly important that you get it right.
 When planning your warm up, you need it to address the following: